narumayase/anygram/README.md

 **How it works:**

-When the bot receives a message, the text is sent to the LLM API (`http://localhost:8081/api/v1/chat/ask`), which should reply with a JSON:
+When the bot receives a message, the text is sent to the LLM API example :`http://localhost:8081/api/v1/chat/ask`, which should reply with a JSON:

 ```json
 {